marcoalopez/GrainSizeTools/DOCS/sourceDoc_to_pdf.md

 Unidimensional apparent grain size measures such as the **mean** or **median** are only meaningful in specimens that show a **unimodal distribution of diameters** (or areas).
 Consequently, in all cases it is key to visualize the distribution of apparent grain sizes and **observe if the distribution is unimodal** (a single peak).
 In the case that the distribution is multimodal (two or more peaks), you can use for comparative purposes the modal interval or, better, the **location of frequency peaks** based on the Kernel density estimate [(Lopez-Sanchez and Llana-Fúnez, 2015)](http://www.solid-earth.net/6/475/2015/).
 Despite this, the best option when a multimodal grain size distribution occurs is to separate the different populations of grain size previously via image analysis methods.
 Unfortunately, no general protocol exist in the earth science community for unidimensional grain size measures.
 Consequently, if possible, it is advisable to always report all the different unidimensional grain size measures (mean, median, freq. peak).
 This will allow other scientists to compare their data with yours directly when using a different type of grain size measurement from that used in your study.

-When we estimate unimodal grain size measures from a **single section**, whatever the number of grain boundary maps used, the results will be only meaningful if grains are equant (equiaxed) or near-equant (i.e. aspect ratios mostly < 2.0).
+When we estimate unimodal grain size measures from a **single section** and whatever the number of grain boundary maps used, the results will be only meaningful if grains are equant (equiaxed) or near-equant (i.e. aspect ratios mostly < 2.0).
 If grains systematically show aspect ratios above 2.0 and a shape preferred orientation of their large axes throughout the rock volume, you will need to **estimate the grain size over three orthogonal sections and then averaged the results**.
 Although specimens with equant grains accept any orientation to obtain a unidimensional grain size measure, it is advisable to use a principal section.
 Specifically, we promote the use of the XZ section, i.e. parallel to the lineation and perpendicular to the foliation, since this will allow us: (i) to visualize and measure whether the grains are far from equant via the aspect ratio; and (ii) to provide a fairer comparison between different specimens when near-equant grains and preferred orientation of the large axes exist.

 A common way to estimate a **confidence interval** of your grain size measurement is to take several representative micrographs from the same specimen (three or more) and then estimate the mean and the variation in the results reporting the standard deviation (SD) at a 2-sigma level of confidence, i.e. the confidence interval will be the mean ± two times the SD.
 To minimize variations in the results due to an insufficient number of grain measurements, a minimum of 433 (2-sigma) or 965 (3-sigma) grain areas is required for each grain boundary map (see [Lopez-Sanchez and Llana-Fúnez, 2015)](http://www.solid-earth.net/6/475/2015/) for details).